 Types of Depression Treatment Offered at Our Center in Austin, TX

-At Cross Creek Hospital in Austin, TX, we are devoted to providing everyone who seeks our care for the treatment of depression with the respect and dignity that they deserve.
+At Cross Creek Hospital, a depression treatment center in Austin, Texas, we are devoted to providing everyone who seeks care at our hospital for the treatment of depression with the respect and dignity that they deserve.
 Our all-encompassing goal for depression treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

-The emphasis of our depression programming here at Cross Creek Hospital in Austin, Texas is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
-We are devoted to implementing a truly holistic approach that aims to maximize patient care and help them achieve their highest level of functioning.
+The emphasis of our depression treatment center here at Cross Creek Hospital in Austin, Texas is not diagnosis-specific, but rather focuses on treating the symptoms that are plaguing each individual.
+We are devoted to implementing a truly holistic approach at our hospital that aims to maximize patient care and help them achieve their highest level of functioning.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who are engaged in services at Cross Creek Hospital: